 Two of the greatest American-born defensemen in NHL history hit the same milestone in separate games on April 13, 2002.
 Chris Chelios picks up his 700th career assist in a Red Wings’ loss to the St. Louis Blues.

-Brian Leetch hits the same mark, becoming the first Rangers player to ever pick up 700 assists, in a loss to the Philadelphia Flyers.
+Brian Leetch hit the same mark, becoming the first Rangers player to ever pick up 700 assists in a loss to the Philadelphia Flyers.
 The pair of Hall of Famers are two of just 11 defensemen to have at least 700 assists and the only two who were born in the United States.

-On April 13, 2006, Alex Ovechkin joined Selanne as the only players to score 50 goals and 100 points in their rookie season when he scores against the Atlanta Thrashers.
+On April 13, 2006, Alex Ovechkin joined Selanne as the only player to score 50 goals and 100 points in their rookie season when he scores against the Atlanta Thrashers.
 This was the first of eight 50-goal seasons for Ovechkin.
-He had 48 goals when the 2019-20 season was put on hold.
+He had 48 goals when the 2019-20 season was put on hold due to the COVID-19 pandemic.

 Happy Birthday to You